Germoe/hit-predictor/project_report.md

 </table>
 </div>

-Judging from the Top 10 most danceable songs we can see the above trend more or less reflected.
-In the 1980s and early 1990s very danceable songs had the best chances of making it onto the Hot 100.
+Judging from the Top 10 most danceable songs we can see the the 1980s and early 1990s well represented.
 In more recent years, the most danceable songs that made it onto the Hot 100 with one exception (i.e. Justin Timberlake's SexyBack) had lesser success in terms of reaching a top position.
-That being said we see that the most recent dance hit is from Summer 2018 and just fell short of making it onto the Top 20.
+That being said we see that the most recent dance hit is _Drip_ from Summer 2018 and just fell short of making it onto the Top 20.

 #### Inference Analysis of Danceability

 In the following we're going to look at the statistical significance of the differences in distribution of Hits vs. Non-Hits.

-To better understand whether the distributions are statistically significantly different we'll use a Z-Test.

-H0: The Danceability Distribution for Hits and Non-Hits is the same (i.e. the mean diff is 0).
-H1: The Danceability Distribution for Hits and Non-Hits is not the same. alpha = 0.05

 ![](./notebooks/assets/danceability_box_plots.png)